Shadow inflation: What it is and how you’re already paying it - NewsBreak

 “Now if you check in, there might be a long line, there’s just one agent who’s overworked, your breakfast is going to have limited selection.
 You’ll be sitting alone with the nearest table a few meters away from you.”

 The hotel may have also dropped daily room cleaning services because of COVID risk or staffing issues (or both).
 And maybe there’s limited access to the gym, so you have to sign up for a time slot instead of just showing up.
-And perhaps because of social distancing, you’re lining up six feet apart at the check-in counter, and now the line snakes outside where it’s cold and rainy.Inflation pushing small businesses to the brink
+And perhaps because of social distancing, you’re lining up six feet apart at the check-in counter, and now the line snakes outside where it’s cold and rainy.Americans are spending but inflation casts pall over economy

 Those small changes add up and they’re hard to measure.
 But at the end of the day, you’re getting fewer amenities during your stay – even if the room rate hasn’t changed.
 That’s shadow inflation.